What is Adaptive Bitrate Streaming? Benefits and Protocols

 Adaptive Streaming Protocols

-Adaptive Streaming Protocols Adaptive streaming relies on specialized protocols to deliver high-quality video streams that adjust to varying network conditions.
+Adaptive streaming relies on specialized protocols to deliver high-quality video streams that adjust to varying network conditions.
 These protocols enable smooth playback by dynamically switching between different quality levels, ensuring a seamless viewing experience for users.
-Below are three key protocols used for adaptive bitrate streaming:
+Adaptive Streaming Protocols Below are three key protocols used for adaptive bitrate streaming:

 1. HTTP Live Streaming (HLS)